Food-Static-Data/sd/generator/Readme.md

 - use module resolver in order to simplify long paths
 - export different methods outside, so we can call them at our projects

+- it should have a separated package.json, with only necessary modules that we have at generator

 #### Tasks
 https://github.com/GroceriStar/sd/issues/158
 https://github.com/GroceriStar/sd/issues/332